jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 There are some tricks that can make it easier to improvise in this way.

-If we are unsure what a note is going to sound like, we can play it quietly at first, to get our bearings, before playing louder with a more certain note.
+- If we are unsure what a note is going to sound like, we can play it quietly at first, to get our bearings, before playing louder with a more certain note.

-Finding an “in” note is almost as good as finding the “right” note.
+- Finding an “in” note is almost as good as finding the “right” note.
 If we land on a note that wasn’t intended but which is still “in” the key, it still sounds musical, and we can treat it as a “melodic approach” to our intended note.

-By the law of chance, any note picked at random is going to be “in” most of the time (58%, 7/12 chance).
+- By the law of chance, any note picked at random is going to be “in” most of the time (58%, 7/12 chance).

-Any note that is “out” is one fret either direction from being “in”, so we can treat it as a “chromatic approach" into an "in" note, like we did it on purpose.
+- Any note that is “out” is one fret either direction from being “in”, so we can treat it as a “chromatic approach" into an "in" note, like we did it on purpose.
 Then shift “in” by a fret in the chosen direction.

-From an “in” note,
+- From an “in” note,
 the next closest “in” note is most likely two frets away (70%, 5/7 chance).
 If the next “in” note is only one fret away, we can often feel it “pulling” to resolve.
 If we *don’t* feel this pull,
 we should try going two frets in either direction and see what happens.

-When accompanying others,
-any differences in tuning and intonation between instruments can be covered with "vibrato".
+And a trick for blending in with other musicians: any differences in tuning and intonation between instruments can be covered with "vibrato".
 A note doesn’t have to be perfectly in tune if it is passing back and forth (vibrating) through the perfect pitch.